Yann77/auctions-spike/README.md

 TODO:
 * use timeout for bid session instead of a button
 * unit testing with Angular Material 2
-* merge express server startup with angular cli ng serve command
+* merge express server startup with angular cli 'ng serve' command

 # AuctionsSpike